medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 Adds a contact’s info to a data record so as to attribute an incoming SMS message or report to the appropriate contact.

 #### Configuration
-As of version 3.12 you can add configuration to send a message whenever a contact match fails while runnin this transition.
+As of version 3.12 you can add configuration to send a message whenever a contact match fails while running this transition.
 Configuration is stored in the `update_clinics` field of app_settings.json as a list of objects connecting forms to messages.
 Every object should have this structure:

 | Property | Description |
 |---|---|